TimothyVillegas/Test-Repo/README.md

-# Test-Repo
+# Introduction

-This is a test repository
+This is a repository created by *Timothy*

-*TODO* Add more content
+## Usage

+Run this command to execute the application:

+`python filename.py`